 Making friends across Worcester often starts with calm, familiar plans.
 A short riverside walk, a quick catch‑up near the Cathedral area, or a relaxed chat in the centre keeps it comfortable.
 Keep the first meet time‑boxed and public so it feels easy to say yes.
 If you click, suggest another simple plan soon — the second meet builds momentum, and repeat meet‑ups are what create real friendship.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Worcester are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: